dahlke/eklhad/web/data/blogs/2013-09-10-jquery-conference-austin.md

 - [Finding forced layouts](http://jsfiddle.net/qjncp)
 - Full page forced layouts occur every time you ask the browser if we have enough content during an infinite scroll.
 That's a lot of work on the browser.
 - Alternative: Instead of asking the browser every time, determine the height of a row, and track how long we've scrolled.
 Ex: 200px high, the page scrolled 740px, we need 4 more rows.
-- When looking for elements, using class names such as `.hidden` will provide faster selection than `:hidden` as it doesn't need to check style rules or snything else, it only has to inspect the DOM tree.
+- When looking for elements, using class names such as `.hidden` will provide faster selection than `:hidden` as it doesn't need to check style rules or anything else, it only has to inspect the DOM tree.
 It won't force a layout, works well with styling, and is battery efficient.
 - [Throttle high frequency events like mousemove or scroll; handle with requestAnimationFrame](http://www.html5rocks.com/en/tutorials/speed/rendering/)
 - Moral: Know your tools.
 Modern browsers have the tools to find these issues.
 (Even IE...
 11)